The Photo Essay series: SDGs I The Depth of Field

 Photo: ©Panumas Sanguanwong

-An officer photographed a helicopter of the Department of Disaster Prevention and Mitigation (DPP), which sprayed chemicals to put out the blazing fire at the factory.
-Due to the fire, the hazardous chemicals had turned into huge toxic fumes.
-It dispersed in the air and settled in the environment nearby including the water sources.
+An officer photographs a helicopter of the Department of Disaster Prevention and Mitigation, spraying chemicals to put out the blaze at the factory.
+Due to the fire, the hazardous chemicals turned into huge toxic fumes.
+It dispersed in the air and settled in the environment around the factory, including the water sources.

 This incident led to various questions on city planning, disaster management and preparedness, and last but not least, existing industrial works and substances regulation, as well as environmental rehabilitation from such an incident.